Enterprise Apps

 Redefine and Re-Engage Word of Mouth

-The survey results underscore four key themes that all point to the power of traditional marketing methods.
-The results also highlight how social and digital marketing continues to evolve.
+The survey results underscore four key themes: the power of traditional marketing methods and the continuing evolution of social and digital marketing.

 Theme one reflects how word of mouth’s traditional definition has changed.
 It is now more than consumers sharing product and brand recommendations with one another verbally.
 The term has evolved to include interactions between acquaintances on social media.

-Word of mouth outranked all other forms of brand discovery.
-The survey results speak to the continued importance of word of mouth.
-Consumers want marketers to deliver timely and relevant messaging, so they have something to talk about, both in-person and online.
+Word of mouth outranked all other forms of brand discovery, and the survey results speak to its continued importance.
+Consumers want marketers to deliver timely and relevant messaging so they have something to talk about, both in person and online.

 Gen Y’s Excitement Over Direct Mail

-Theme two focuses on Generation Y’s (or millennials, those between the ages of 25 and 40 years old) newfound fancy for direct mail marketing.
+Theme two focuses on Generation Y’s (or millennials, those between the ages of 25 and 40) newfound fancy for direct mail marketing.
 More than half (51 percent) of consumers were more excited to receive direct mail in the past year than last year.

 The highest levels were Gen Y (65 percent), Gen Z (57 percent), and Gen X (53 percent).
 Baby Boomers are least likely to be excited about receiving direct mail (36 percent).